chrisdunelm/DotNetWebToolkit/Readme.markdown

 The following also requires improving:

 * The JavaScript produced is not optimal.
 In fact, some of it is terrible.
-* All JavaScript functions are currently in the global namespace.
 * Some CIL cannot be transcode.

 *DotNetWebToolkit*